klatifi/security-tools/README.md

 ## Install

 * Copy the files into directory  `/usr/bin/`  or `/usr/sbin/`
-* Make sure they executable
+* Make sure are they executable

 ```
 sudo chmod +x SCRIPTNAME